Aeindus/sublime-promoter/README.md

 00007FF6AFCE7506 | B0 01               | mov al,1                                             |
 00007FF6AFCE7508 | 8805 AA3A8200       | mov byte ptr ds:[7FF6B050AFB8],al                    |
 ```
+The instructions above are associated with the v4 of Sublime.

 This material is for educational and research purposes only.
 All the information on this page are meant for developing a critical attitude among the users and help preventing the - I don't care if it works - mindeset.
 We insists that this information shall not be used for causing any kind of damage directly or indirectly and a license be bought.